xiurongy3506/independent_study/entries/entry3.md

 # Entry 3: Tutorial :white_check_mark:

-This weeek, I was able to meet my previous goal of completing the Swift Beginner's Tutorial.
+This weeek, I was able to meet my goal of completing the Swift Beginner's Tutorial.
+However, I was not able to play around with my previous app with the time and personal workload I have.
+Additionally, most of my time were dedicated to trying things on the playground, and understanding the different concepts.

 ## Class
 Class reminds me of the object orientation I learned in Ruby and P5js.
 Similar to Rbby and p5js, a class is like a factory that teaches the code how to create instances.
 The instance that is created in the class are also known as objects.